Tyrrrz/Tyrrrz.me/data/blog/return-type-inference/index.md

 var g = Guid.NewGuid(); // Guid
 ```

 When doing a combined declaration and assignment operation with the `var` keyword, you don't need to specify the type of the variable.
-The compiler is able to detect it on its own based on the expression on the right side.
+The compiler is able to figure it out based on the expression on the right side.

 In a similar vein, C# also allows initializing an array without having to manually specify its type: